Bshell13/Bshell13/README.md

 ### Hi there 👋
 My name is Brandon Shellenberger and I am currently studying for an M.S. in Data Analytics from Northwest Missouri State University.
 These are a few of my projects I have worked on through courses and outside of the class setting.
 I have been a High School Mathematics Teacher for 5 years and am exploring a career change in to Data Analytics.
-I want to dive into Sports Analytics, but starting off enywhere would be amazing!
+In my off time, I love to play disc golf and being outside when the weather cooperates.
+I eventually want to dive into Sports Analytics, but starting off anywhere would be amazing!

 #### Current Projects
 I am currently working on the a couple of projects: